 How to mail merge and print labels in Microsoft Word

-Note: Before labels can be made the names and addresses must be stored in a CSV file, see our steps for creating a CSV file if you do not already have your names and addresses in a CSV file or other file that can be imported into the Mail Merge.
+Before labels can be made, the names and addresses must be stored in a CSV file or another format that can be imported into the Mail Merge.
+See our steps for creating a CSV file if you need to create one.

-Once a CSV file has been prepared the below steps can be followed to create labels using a mail merge.
+Once a CSV file is prepared, the steps below can be followed to create labels using a mail merge.

 Step one and two

-Tip: If your label product number is not listed, you can often download the template for your labels from the manufacturers website.
-Search for "xxxxx template", where xxxxx is the product number you're looking for.
+If your label product number is not listed, you can often download the template for your labels from the manufacturer's website.
+Search for xxxxx template, where xxxxx is the product number you are trying to find.

-Tip: To help prevent labels from being wasted we highly recommend that you print labels on a piece of paper before printing on the label stickers.
-Once the labels have been printed on paper you can hold the paper up with the labels behind the paper to a light to see if the spacing and formatting of the labels looks ok.
+To help prevent labels from being wasted, we highly recommend that you print labels on a piece of paper before printing on the label stickers.
+Once the labels have been printed on paper, you can hold the paper up with the labels behind the paper to a light to see if the spacing and formatting of the labels looks ok.